Consensys/orchestrate-kubernetes/README.md

 - Service Account
 - RBAC configuration

+Note that it is highly recommended to use the `consensys/quorum-hashicorp-vault-plugin` image when deplying a Vault ressource.

 # 4. Observability

 This helmfile could deploy [Prometheus Operator](https://github.com/coreos/prometheus-operator) and [Prometheus](https://prometheus.io/) based on the [Kube-Prometheus Helm chart](https://github.com/bitnami/charts/tree/master/bitnami/kube-prometheus).
 It also deploys Grafana with default dashboards for Orchestrate, Kubernetes, Golang, Kafka, Postgres, Redis, and Hashicorp Vault